 We'll continue giving more opportunities for scrutiny, with extra boards at Faculty and University level.
 This will provide extra reassurance of our high standards to students, employers and the professional bodies who accredit your degrees.

 Every year, we carefully review cases where students are just below a degree classification boundary.

-Last year the ‘boundary zones’ where students are considered were extended by 1% – this will remain in place for 2021/22.
+In 2020, the ‘boundary zones’ where students are considered were extended by 1% – this will remain in place for our 2021/22 cohort.
 This isn't a guarantee that you'll receive the higher classification, but we'll individually assess every case within the boundary zone.

 Postgraduate taught students will be able to achieve a distinction, even if they require a re-sit or receive a compensated mark.

 We won't charge any re-sit fees in 2021/22.